2016 FIFA U-20 Women's World Cup

 The 2016 FIFA U-20 Women's World Cup was the 8th edition of the FIFA U-20 Women's World Cup, the biennial international women's youth football championship contested by the under-20 national teams of the member associations of FIFA.
 The tournament was held in Papua New Guinea from 13 November to 3 December 2016.
-This was the first FIFA tournament held in the country, the first FIFA tournament held in Melanesia, and the first FIFA association football tournament in Oceania to take place outside Australasia.
+This was the first FIFA tournament held in the country, the first FIFA tournament held in Melanesia, and the first FIFA association football tournament in Oceania to take place outside Australasia (i.e. Australia and New Zealand).

-North Korea won their 2nd title in this event by beating France in the final, 3–1.
-They became the first country to win the U-20 and U-17 Women's World Cup in the same year, with their under-17 team winning the 2016 FIFA U-17 Women's World Cup earlier in the year.
+North Korea won their second title by beating France 3–1 in the final.
+They became the first country to win both of the age-group Women's World Cups in the same year, with their under-17 team winning the U-17 Women's World Cup earlier that year.

 Host selection

 Original round of bidding

 The following countries submitted bids to host the tournament by the May 2013 deadline: